-Paul Krugman Says, Without Evidence, That Great May Jobs Numbers Might Be 'Cooked'
+Paul Krugman Says, Without Evidence, That Great May Jobs Numbers Might Be Cooked

-Paul Krugman said Friday, without evidence, that is was possible the much better than expected jobs numbers might be “cooked.”
+Paul Krugman said Friday, without evidence, that is was possible the much better than expected jobs numbers might be wrong or cooked.

 After an enormous backlash from fellow economists and market-watchers, Krugman partially back off the unsubstantiated claims and said he “starting to believe that the modest job gains may well have been real.”